The Demand for Free-From Products

-Manufactured in Sudbury, Massachusetts, products are scientifically tested and validated by third-party laboratories to ensure the highest quality standards.
-Pure Encapsulations products are free from magnesium stearate, gluten, hydrogenated fat, artificial sweeteners and colours, and other unnecessary excipients.
+Manufactured in Sudbury, Massachusetts, products are scientifically tested by third-party laboratories to ensure the highest quality standards.
+Pure Encapsulations products are free from magnesium stearate, gluten, hydrogenated fat, artificial sweeteners and colors, and other unnecessary excipients.

 At Pure Encapsulations, we are:

 The Rise of Food Allergy and Intolerance

 Food allergies and sensitivities are on the rise, creating a unique problem for individuals trying to find nutritional supplements both that they can tolerate and that meet their needs.
 Approximately 32 million people in the United States have food allergies — 11% of U.S. adults and 8% of U.S. children.3

 There are more adults taking more supplements than ever before.1,2 At the same time, the demand for free-from products is on the rise.
 More individuals are opting to follow a free-from lifestyle, whether by choice or necessity.
 These consumers demand products that contain no GMOs, trans fats, food allergens or preservatives.

 At Pure Encapsulations, our products are FREE FROM:

 †Please visit the Quality Assurance section of our website for more information on our GMO policy.